sparker888/wri-case-study/src/app/page.md

 ## Expanding on these Goals

-### Improved Design and Branding
+### Improved Design for Usability and Branding

-The new design of the WRI website meets the objective of improving the promotion and sales of the WRI Conference to our key audiences.
-As a team, we have achieved this by enhancing the event's branding elements and visual appeal.
+The new design of the WRI website needed to not only improve usability in terms of being fast and easy to navigate, but support a longer-term objective of improving the reach of the WRI Conference message to our key audiences.
+As a team, we have achieved this by enhancing the event's branding elements and visual appeal (working on this now - need to explain how we expanded reach).

 ### Streamlined Information and Registration Process